 $ sudo systemctl restart filebeat

-- Check recent Filebeat logs for a successful Redis connection after the restart.
+- Check recent Filebeat logs for the Redis connection.

-- Verify that new events are reaching the configured Redis key.
+- Verify that new events reach the configured Redis list.

 $ redis-cli -n 0 LLEN filebeat 1

-If the length stays at 0, make sure at least one Filebeat input or module is enabled and generate a fresh log line before assuming the output is broken.
-A healthy consumer can also drain the list before you sample it.
+If the length stays at 0, confirm at least one Filebeat input or module is enabled, generate a fresh log line, and make sure a consumer is not draining the list before the sample.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.